 Now that the Agile movement has expanded to larger organizations in more industries, we’re seeing a lot of variation.
-Granted, we’re used to a variety frameworks, techniques, and methods in use, from XP to Scrum to Kanban to Continuous Delivery.
-However, lately we’re hearing more and more about the use of “Hybrid” approaches.
+Granted, we’re used to a variety of frameworks, techniques, and methods in use, from XP to Scrum to Kanban to Continuous Delivery.
+However, lately, we’re hearing more and more about the use of “Hybrid” approaches.

 Maybe you’ve heard an executive say, “We’re not Agile yet, but we’re using a hybrid approach”.
 Or maybe you’ve heard some consultant proudly declare, “Unless you do lots of prototyping, you’re only hybrid Agile”.
-And then at the meetup you hear another person say, “Oh, we’re not hybrid, we use a blended approach”.
+And then at the meetup, you hear another person say, “Oh, we’re not hybrid, we use a blended approach”.

 With all this chatter, it can get pretty confusing as to what people actually mean.
 Those of us working on the upcoming Agile Practice Guide have heard this chatter too, and we’re adding a dedicated section to the guide focused on this topic.
 Here are some of the initial patterns we’re seeing…